ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 I tried all kinds of NFS hacks and configurations using the `CSI NFS Driver` to get the Netdata parent to persist data to the Synology DS413j NFS share at `192.168.0.152/pi8s/netdata` to work but I failed.
 It would read/write perfectly for a while then it would die after a period of time with being unable to `chown (change ownership)`.
 Oddly the persistence for `K8s state` was fine.

-It might seem a bit mad to show the long log file but this is a good illustration of challenges you can face with infrastructure.
+It might seem a bit mad to show the log file but this is a good illustration of challenges you can face with infrastructure.
 From my investigations the `201:201` represents the entity `netdata` which cannot `chown (change ownership)`

 ```shell
 # Logs from the netdata-parent pod